Elasticity-Controlled Jamming Criticality in Soft Composite Solids

-We thank useful discussions with Prof.~Yilong Han, Prof.~Ryohei Seto and Prof.~Xiang Cheng.
-The work was supported by the General Research Fund (No.16307422) and Collaborative Research Funds (No.C6004-22Y and No.C6008-20E) from the Hong Kong Research Grants Council.
-We also appreciate the support from the Partnership Seed Fund (No.~ASPIRE2021$\#$1) from the Asian Science and Technology Pioneering Institutes of Research and Education League.
-Yiqiu Zhao thanks the support from the RGC postdoctoral fellowship (PDFS2324-6S02).
-Hanqing Liu was supported by the U.S. Department of Energy, Office of Science, Nuclear Physics program, and the Quantum Science Center.
+We thank Bulbul Chakraborty, Yilong Han, Hisao Hayakawa, Ryohei Seto, and Xiang Cheng for the insightful discussions.
+The work was supported by the Early Career Scheme (No. 26309620), the General Research Fund (No.~16307422), and the Collaborative Research Fund (No.~C6004-22Y and No.~C6008-20E) from the Hong Kong Research Grants Council (RGC).
+We also appreciate the support of the Partnership Seed Fund from Asian Science and Technology Pioneering Institutes of Research and Education League (No.~ASPIRE2021$\#$1).
+Yiqiu Zhao acknowledges the support from the RGC postdoctoral fellowship (PDFS2324-6S02).
+Hanqing Liu is supported by the U.S. Department of Energy, Office of Science, Nuclear Physics program and by the Quantum Science Center.

 {\bf Author Contributions}